phiguera/CharAnalysis/CharAnalysis_2_0_MATLAB/z_Validation_report_CharAnalysis_V_2.0.md

 ## Bugs Fixed During Round 2 Validation

-The following additional bugs were identified and corrected during Round 2 testing.
+The following bugs were identified and corrected during Round 2 testing.
 All fixes were confirmed to produce results consistent with v1.1.

 | Bug | Location | Description |
 |---|---|---|